 Sarah (Lightbody) Litchney (Summer 2004, PGA/CSTL) is an attorney and founding partner of a law firm.
 She received her BS in food science/biotechnology from Cornell University where she participated in research and product development, and solved complex problems in food chemistry, microbiology and molecular biology.
 A native Californian, she returned to Northern California to attend law school at the highly regarded McGeorge School of Law at the University of the Pacific.
 There, she obtained her JD and a certificate in intellectual property, was the recipient of the Dean’s Merit Scholarship and the American Bar Association’s Intellectual Property award for academic excellence in intellectual property studies.
 She was active on the campus in organizations affiliated with her area of study, as well as with the law school’s student bar association.
 Since founding her law firm, it has experienced tremendous growth; the firm now has nearly 30 employees including seven attorneys and multiple offices throughout California.
 The firm practices in several areas of law including real estate, civil litigation, business law, intellectual property, estate planning and bankruptcy.
 In her limited spare time she enjoys spending time with friends and family, traveling, wine tasting and skiing.
 Contact via email.
 (Updated 3/2010)

-Michael Martin (Summer 2004, PGA/BISO) is currently an assistant professor in mechanical engineering at Louisiana State University in Baton Rouge, La.
-Prior to joining the faculty at LSU, he was a post-doctoral fellow at the Naval Research Laboratory in Washington, D.C.
-He completed his doctorate in Aerospace Engineering from the University of Michigan, where he also earned an MS in mechanical engineering and an MA in Asian studies.
-He received a BS in Mechanical Engineering from the University of Florida.
+Michael Martin (Summer 2004, PGA/BISO) is currently a AAAS Science and Technology Fellow at the Office of Science, U.S. Department of Energy’s.
+Prior to joining the Department of Energy, he was a post-doctoral fellow at the Naval Research Laboratory, and a faculty member at Louisiana State University.
+He completed his doctorate in aerospace engineering from the University of Michigan, where he also earned an M.S. in mechanical engineering and an M.A. in Asian studies.
+He received a B.S. in mechanical engineering from the University of Florida.
 His research interests include fluid mechanics and micromachinery, and applications of microtechnology to aerospace systems.
 Before returning to school, he was an engineer at Boeing Commercial Airplane Group.
 He has also been a visiting researcher at Hitachi's Mechanical Engineering Research Laboratory in Japan, and at NASA's Jet Propulsion Laboratory.
-Michael believes his time at NAS will ultimately help him train students who are not only competent engineers, but competent decision makers in issues that include both technical and societal components.
 Contact via email.
-(Updated 9/2010)
+(Updated 2/2016)

 Lindsay Millard (Summer 2004, DEPS/AFSB) is an associate engineer at RAND Corporation and an adjunct researcher at Purdue University.
 At RAND, Lindsay studies intelligence reconnaissance, and surveillance capabilities for both unmanned aerial systems and distributed space platforms.
 She also researches how quantitative tools, such as agent based modeling and network analysis, may be applied to policy analysis.
 Before joining RAND in 2008, Lindsay worked at the Jet Propulsion Laboratory, NASA Goddard Space Flight Center, and the Air Force Studies Board at the National Academies.
 Lindsay holds a PhD in astrodynamics (minor in systems engineering) from Purdue University and an MS/BS from the University of Michigan in aerospace engineering.
 Contact via email.
 (Updated 03/2010)